MRasavong/MRasavong.github.io/essays/tools.md

 ### III.
 Impact on Learning and Understanding:

-  While ChatGPT has helped to streamline the learning process by quickly alerting me on errors in my code and what I can do to solve them, I can't help but feel like it has also negatively impacted my problem-solving skills in particular since ChatGPT can quickly resolve basic (syntax, logic) errors.
+  While ChatGPT has helped to somewhat streamline the learning process by quickly alerting me on errors in my code and what I can do to solve them, I can't help but feel like it has also negatively impacted my problem-solving skills in particular since ChatGPT can quickly resolve basic (syntax, logic) errors.
 Of course, anything beyond that was up in the air.
 I'm sure most people who have used ChatGPT can testify to its volatility in fixing advanced issues.
 My overall comprehension and coding skills have not been hindered greatly since I still learned from the resources given to me, including watching all of Professor Johnson's videos, reading documentation, and reviewing the modules.
 Overall, it has been a mixed experience.

 ### IV.
 Practical Applications: